TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/troodon_v2_connected_wifi_esp32.md

 ### Standard WiFi Connection Method

 Follow the instructions [here](putty.html) to set it up for RRF.
-{% include warning.html content="**DO NOT IGNORE THE USE OF PUTTY AND USE PRONTERFACE** it will convert all text to upper case.
+{% include warning.html content="**DO NOT IGNORE THE RECOMMENDATION TO NOT USE PRONTERFACE** it will convert all text to upper case.
 If you really must, please do the following. <br/>  If you wanted to use “PassWord”, you would write P”P’a’s’sW’o’r’d” with the ‘ indicating the following letter should be lower case.
-Explanation [here](https://docs.duet3d.com/en/User_manual/Reference/Gcodes#m587-add-wifi-host-network-to-remembered-list-or-list-remembered-networks)." %}
+Explanation [here](https://docs.duet3d.com/en/User_manual/Reference/Gcodes#m587-add-wifi-host-network-to-remembered-list-or-list-remembered-networks). **USE PUTTY!**" %}
-Power up the Troodon V2 and connect to the USB port on the printer.
+Power up the Troodon V2 and connect to the USB port on the printer from your PC or laptop.
 Change the Com port to match the Troodon V2 and connect.
 The baudrate doesn't matter.
 {% include tip.html content="I (jay_s_uk) have a very handy little tool installed on my main laptop thats monitoring for any serial devices as they are plugged in and you get a popup with the Com port number.
 If you’re interested, it can be found [here](https://helmpcb.com/software/serial-port-monitor)" %}